apache/activemq-artemis/docs/user-manual/en/last-value-queues.md

 If every consumer on a queue is non destructive then we can obtain some interesting behaviours.
 In the case of a LVQ then the queue will always contain the most up to date value for every key.

 A queue can be created to enforce all consumers are non-destructive for last value queue.
-This can be be achieved using the following queue configuration:
+This can be achieved using the following queue configuration:

 ```xml